ken392/z-recruitment/README.md

 # Problem 65
-Thank you for giving me the oppotunity of challenge the tech test.
+Thank you for giving me the oppotunity of challenging the tech test.
 To be honest, it is the best tech test I've ever taken.
 I really enjoy (also struggled) the entire process

 ## Why I choose